Legendary Entertainment: 2010s

 On January 11, 2016, Chinese conglomerate Wanda Group announced that it had concluded an agreement with shareholders to acquire Legendary Entertainment for $3.5 billion, making it the largest acquisition of an American media company by a Chinese firm.

 In March 2016, it was announced that Jon Jashni had decided, on the heels of the sale, to leave the company to establish Raintree Ventures, a media investment and advisory firm.

 On January 17, 2017, it was announced that Tull had exited as Legendary Entertainment CEO.
 He was replaced by the senior vice president of Wanda's cultural industry group, Jack Gao, as interim CEO.

 On October 17, 2017, it was reported that Gao stepped down from his positions at Legendary Entertainment and Wanda Group.
-The resignation comes after an announcement by Wanda's chairman Wang Jianlin earlier that year that Wanda would refocus its investments onto the Chinese domestic market in an attempt to "actively respond to the call of the country".
-This, in turn, is thought to be a consequence of the Chinese government banning Chinese banks from providing loans to Wanda Group's foreign operations, which was intended to stop the firm's offshore acquisition plans.
+The resignation came after an announcement by Wanda's chairman, Wang Jianlin, earlier that year that Wanda would refocus its investments onto the Chinese domestic market in an attempt to "actively respond to the call of the country".
+This, in turn, was thought to be a consequence of the Chinese government banning Chinese banks from providing loans to Wanda Group's foreign operations, which was intended to stop the firm's offshore acquisition plans.

 On December 5, 2017, it was announced that Joshua Grode had been named as Legendary Entertainment CEO.

-On August 13, 2018, following the box office failure of several films including Blackhat, Seventh Son, Steve Jobs, Crimson Peak, Warcraft, The Great Wall, Pacific Rim Uprising and Skyscraper, the distribution deal between Legendary and Universal ended and a new agreement was reached to return to Warner Bros.
+On August 13, 2018, following the box office failure of several films, including Seventh Son (2014), Blackhat (2015), Steve Jobs (2015), Crimson Peak (2015), Warcraft (2016), The Great Wall (2016), Pacific Rim Uprising (2018), and Skyscraper (2018), the distribution deal between Legendary and Universal ended and a new agreement was reached to return to Warner Bros.